In this tutorial, we will learn to declare Java variables in Eclipse IDE. Two important points to remember are:

 - Java is a statically-typed language.

 Statically typed language expects the variables to be declared before using them.
 In Java, we need to declare the variables before using them in the Java programs.
 Any undeclared variables would result in a compilation error

 Declare Java Variables

-For example to declare String variable we can use the following line of code.
+In the preceding syntax, DataType specifies a Jave type, such as int, char, double, etc. Variable can have any name that follows some specified naming conventions.
+For example to declare a String variable we can use the following line of code.

 Declare a double variable called price.